Christmastide at Jamestown Settlement & American Revolution Museum at Yorktown

 “Christmastide in Virginia” at Jamestown Settlement and American Revolution Museum at Yorktown offers a glimpse of 17th- and 18th-century holiday traditions through interpretive programs and demonstrations.
 Enjoy festive fun with daily appearances at Jamestown Settlement by the Lord of Misrule and period musical entertainment at both museums.

-“A Jamestown Christmas” holiday film and special interpretive programs compare and contrast English Christmas customs of the period with how the season may have been observed in the difficult early years of America’s first permanent English colony.
-In England, the holiday season – extending from December 25 to January 6 – was a time of merriment and feasting.
-While little is known about Christmases in early Jamestown, “A Colonial Christmas” activities reflect the cultural traditions recalled by English colonists.
+Special interpretive programs compare and contrast English Christmas customs of the period with how the season may have been observed in the difficult early years of America’s first permanent English colony.
+In 17th-century England, the holiday season – extending from December 25 to January 6 – was a time of merriment and feasting.

-In the re-created fort, visitors can see wattle-and-daub buildings decorated with greenery and demonstrations of fancy cooking and, at 11 a.m. and 2:30 p.m., experience the 17th-century English tradition of by the Lord of Misrule, “grand captain of all mischief.”
+In the re-created fort, see wattle-and-daub buildings decorated with greenery and demonstrations of fancy cooking and experience the 17th-century English tradition of by the Lord of Misrule, “grand captain of all mischief.”

 American Revolution Museum at Yorktown

 Hear accounts of Christmas and winter in military encampments during the American Revolution and glimpse holiday preparations on a Revolution-era farm.
-Visitors to the Continental Army encampment can learn about winter camp life and hear accounts of Christmas during the war as well as assist the quartermaster in preparing military supplies and observe artillery demonstrations.
+Learn about winter camp life and hear accounts of Christmas during the war as well as assist the quartermaster in preparing military supplies and observe artillery demonstrations.

-At the clapboard farmhouse adorned with greenery, historical interpreters compare and contrast 18th-century holiday traditions with those of modern times and demonstrate a variety of holiday activities, including setting a farmhouse table for a holiday feast.
-Visitors can see open-hearth cooking in the farm kitchen and take part in periodic candle-dipping activities.
+At the clapboard farmhouse interpreters compare and contrast 18th-century holiday traditions with those of modern times and demonstrate a variety of holiday activities, including setting a farmhouse table for a holiday feast and decorating with greenery.
+Visitors can see open-hearth cooking and watch as period dishes are made in the farm kitchen.
+Visitors can also enjoy the sounds of Christmas through traditional carols and musical performances.

 Note: Residents of James City County, York County and the City of Williamsburg, including College of William and Mary students, receive complimentary admission with proof of residency.